Price Page Redesign for Brand Drugs

 Again, helpful but less significant information continues to be displayed at the bottom the page.

-Phase 2 Prototype
+Phase 2 Design Prototype